Grokking Group Multiplication with Cosets

 For a subgroup $H\le G$, we can investigate the Fourier transform of the indicator function $1_H$ by looking at its evaluation at each irrep.
 Concretely, we first center the indicator function by defining

 By doing so, $\hat{f}$ evaluates to $0$ on the trivial representation of $G$.

 Given an irrep $\rho\in\irr(G)$, we first denote the value of the Fourier transform of $f$ at $\rho$ by $\hat{f}|_\rho$.
-The contribution of $\rho$ to $\hat{f}$ is defined by the following:
+The \emph{contribution} of $\rho$ to $\hat{f}$ is defined by the following:

-Here, we list all the subgroups of $S_5$ and how each irrep of $S_5$ contributes to their indicator function.
-In the first column, we show the isomorphism type of each subgroup.
-Different subgroups can have the same isomorphism type.
-In the list: \begin{itemize} \item $C_n$ means cyclic groups of order $n$. \item $S_n$ means the symmetric group of $n$ elements. \item $A_n$ means the alternating group of $n$ elements (the subgroup of $S_n$ consisting of even permutations). \item $D_{2n}$ means the $n$-gon dihedral group of order $2n$ (the symmetric group of regular polyhedron with $n$ edges). \item $F_{20}$ means the Frobenius group of order $20$. \end{itemize}
+Here, we list all the conjugacy classes of subgroups of $S_5$ and how each irrep of $S_5$ contributes to their centered indicator function.
+We center the indicator function to remove the contribution of the trivial irrep, which is only based on the index of the subgroup.
+This step makes the contributions comparable.
+In the first column, we show the homomorphism type of each subgroup.
+Recall that two groups $G, G'$ are \textit{homomorphic} if there exists a function $f: G \rightarrow G'$ such that for all $g,\;h \in G$, $f(gh) = f(g)f(h)$.
+Every group within a conjugacy class is a homomorphic, with the homomorphism of two subgroups $H, \; H'$ of $G$ given by conjugation by an element of $g \in G$, $h \mapsto ghg^{-1}$.
+Two conjugacy classes of subgroups, however, may be \textit{homomorphic} as groups, but no homomorphism can be given as conjugation by an element of $G$.
+Different conjugacy classes of subgroups that are homomorphic are distinguished in the second column by an example set of generators.
+In the list: \begin{itemize} \item $C_n$ means cyclic groups of order $n$. \item $S_n$ means the symmetric group of $n$ elements. \item $A_n$ means the alternating group of $n$ elements,the subgroup of $S_n$ consisting of even permutations.
+Recall than an ``even'' permutation is one that consists of an even number of transpositions. \item $D_{2n}$ means the $n$-gon dihedral group of order $2n$ (the symmetric group of regular polyhedron with $n$ edges). \item $F_{20}$ means the Frobenius group of order $20$, isomorphic to $C_4 \ltimes C_5$ \citep{dummit_abstract_2003}. \end{itemize}